hashicorp/terraform-website/content/source/docs/enterprise/upgrade/index.html.md

 Follow these steps to migrate your old TFE environments to new TFE workspaces.

+-> **API:** See the [Create a Workspace endpoint](../api/workspaces.html#create-a-workspace); the `data.attributes.migration-environment` property enables migration from legacy environments.
+For end-to-end instructions for migrating many legacy environments, see [Batch Migration](./batch.html).

 ## Step 1: Create a New Organization

 You can't use the current version of TFE with a legacy organization because the internals are too different.
 If you don't already have an organization in the new TFE, do the following: